EeToSe/indigo/_posts/2020-01-05-i3wm-configuration.md

 ---
 ## Appearance and Fonts

-I am simply in favor of MacOS Fonts and UI and this section would focus on how I customise it. <br><a name = "Lxappearance"></a>Lxappearance <br>This software helps you customize the following
+I got used to  MacOS Fonts and UI and this section would focus on how I customise the fonts which could download [here].
+<a name = "Lxappearance"></a>Lxappearance
+This software helps you customize the following

 * Widget theme: located at `~/.themes`
 * Fonts: located at `~/.fonts`
 * Icon theme: located at `~/.icons`
 * Cursor theme: located at `/usr/share/icons`

 For my personal taste, [MacOs theme](https://www.gnome-look.org/p/1275087/) is chosen (the visual effect as shown below).
 ![MacOS style](../assets/images/posts/i3/lxappearance.png)